-Spring Cleanup is provided at no charge by the City and County and gives residents an opportunity to dispose of large, non-hazardous items that trash haulers do not normally pick up.
-This year the dates are:
+Spring clean up is provided at no charge by the City and County and gives residents an opportunity to dispose of large, non-hazardous items that trash haulers do not normally pick up.

 - See below for an interactive map or check out this printable general map to determine your specific area.